Super Bowl LIV argument at California barbecue leads to shooting, police say

 GUNFIRE AT FLORIDA FUNERAL RESULTS IN 2 DEAD, 2 WOUNDED, POLICE SAY

-As the argument escalated, police told FOX26 the homeless man pulled out a "makeshift weapon" from his backpack and shot the victim in the stomach.
+As the argument escalated, police told FOX26 Fresno the homeless man pulled out a "makeshift weapon" from his backpack and shot the victim in the stomach.

 The shooter fled to a nearby homeless encampment, where he was captured by police and arrested.